lgqbc/Wavelength/project-overview.md

 ## Known, deliberately not fixed yet
 - **Pages are still thin on indexable text** (~60–200 words) — accepted trade-off for keeping the tool minimal.
 Any future content addition should be real, visible copy (e.g. on `/about/`), not hidden text.
 - **No CSP header/meta tag.** Low risk today (no user-controlled HTML sinks found — note text is properly escaped before rendering), but flagged for later, especially once/if the site is proxied through Cloudflare and adding headers becomes cheap.
-- **View-counter Worker leaks a real name** via its `*.workers.dev` subdomain, inconsistent with the anonymized contact email on `/about/`.
-Fix requires a Cloudflare custom domain for the Worker (see below).
 - **No security headers at all** — GitHub Pages can't set them; would need Cloudflare (or another CDN) in front of the domain.
 - **Session Notes localStorage keys accumulate** per opened file/recording, never cleaned up on delete.
 Low practical impact at current scale.
 - **OG/Twitter share image is the square 512×512 app icon**, not a proper 1200×630 banner — affects how link previews look when shared (Reddit/Discord/Twitter), separate from SEO.